bigfacewawa/get_next_line/README.md

 ./test_gnl digit6 str4lines3

-The file in "submit" folder has been modified for norm.
+The files in "submit" folder have been modified for norm.